 - It can be useful to track your drinking with an app or diary

-- Try having an alcohol free day once or twice a week
+- Have an alcohol-free day once or twice a week

 - Talk things over with friends or family who can help support you

-- Try spacing out your drinks in an evening with soft drinks or mocktails
+- Space out your drinks in an evening with soft drinks or mocktails